 Online ads usually make your browsing experience way worse.
 They clutter large parts of websites, slow downloading speeds, and might be sources of malware.
 So it’s no wonder ad blockers are so popular.
 However, there are several factors to take into account when using one.

-To put it simply, an ad blocker, is usually a browser extension that removes advertising material from websites.
+An ad blocker is any app (usually a browser extension) that removes advertising material from websites.
 While a site is loading, the ad blocking software checks the domain names of the elements loading on the web page against massive blacklists.
 If any site component is flagged as advertising material, the ad blocker stops it from loading.

 After the page content is displayed, the ad blocker looks for elements that meet certain rules, e.g., images in common banner dimensions, and hides them from the screen.